MicrosoftDocs/power-automate-docs/articles/desktop-flows/setup.md

 |Type|DWORD|

 ***Value***
-- 1: Users will not be able to manually update Power Automate Desktop
+- 1: Users will not be able to manually update Power Automate Desktop.

 ## Prevent users accessing Power Automate Desktop using their Microsoft accounts